timgrote/Compass-Project/config/obsidian/compass-vault/Hunter-Notes/Example - Week of 2025-10-14.md

 ## Personal Updates

-- Ollie and I are doing better after some honest conversations
 - Training for a half marathon in January (first time)
 - Started meditating more consistently (inspired by your practice)
 - Considering splitting time between US and Argentina for part of next year